 His active roles in major coups in Nigeria

 The late Army General was described as being ruthless and fearless even as a junior officer back in the 1960s, as such he played major roles in some of the coups in Nigeria, some of them are:

 July 29, 1966 coup: He played a major role in the July 1966 counter-coup that ended the military regime of Gen. Aguiyi Ironsi.
 He was a young Second Lieutenant with the 3rd Battalion in Kaduna.

-August 27, 1985 coup: Buhari who in nationwide broadcast on January 1, 1984 said, “Happy New Year, happy New government” was also removed by some cabals who brought him to office.
+August 27, 1985 coup: Buhari who in a nationwide broadcast on January 1, 1984, said, “Happy New Year, happy New government” was also removed by some cabals who brought him to office.
 Late Abacha was a key player in the coup.